blog til projects meta feed

 From first glance, this looks like something wrong in the DNS name resolution.
 This sent me a long way down the wrong path, changing a whole bunch of things in my docker-compose.yml file.

-Eventually however, after a long and perilous journey over the high seas of Nextcloud forums and StackOverflow, I found this example of running php occ
+Eventually however, after a long and perilous journey over the high seas of Nextcloud forums and StackOverflow, I found this example of running php occ in a docker-compose configuration.

 This led me to running this command: